Sulzer (manufacturer): Board of directors

-There are currently four standing committees in the Board of Directors: the Audit Committee, the Nomination Committee, the Remuneration Committee and the Strategy and Sustainability Committee.
+There are currently five standing committees in the Board of Directors: the Audit Committee, the Nomination Committee, the Remuneration Committee, the Strategy and Sustainability Committee, and the Governance Committee.

 Executive committee

-The Executive Committee consists of the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), the Chief Human Resources Officer and Chief Sustainability Officer and two Division Presidents.
+The Executive Committee consists of the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), the Chief Human Resources Officer and three Division Presidents.

 The current members of the Executive Committee of Sulzer Ltd are: